How To Optimize A Gaming Laptop For VR: Easy Guide 2026

 • Don’t assume laptop gaming modes are optimal

 • Many OEM power profiles throttle for battery life.
-Switch them when plugged in.
+Switch them when plugged in and ensure high-performance mode is active.

 • Avoid relying on auto-driver updates

 • A new driver can break VR.
-Keep a stable driver backup.
+Keep a stable driver backup and test new drivers when you have time.

 • Use small iterative changes

-• Change one setting at a time so you know what improved performance.
+• Change one setting at a time.
+That tells you exactly what improved or regressed performance.

 • Embrace vendor upscalers

-• DLSS and FSR often give a big uplift with little visual loss.
+• DLSS, FSR, and Intel XeSS often give a big uplift with small visual loss.
+They are a key tool for laptop VR.

 A mistake I made was trusting a dock with an older USB controller.
 It caused occasional disconnects.
 After switching to direct ports, the problem vanished.
 These small experiences help you learn how to optimize a gaming laptop for VR faster.